Assault with an Eggly Weapon: From Breakfast to Battery Faster than Flipping a Pancake

 Cheryl and Al are in the kitchen.
 It’s Saturday morning and Al’s craving pancakes.
 Cheryl suggests they make them together.
 Al grabs the eggs, milk and Bisquick from the fridge, and Cheryl grabs the frying pan.

-Unsure of what to do, and feeling a little shell shocked at the moment (pun intended!)
-Al sits down on the kitchen floor and stays there.
+Unsure of what to do, and feeling a little shell shocked at the moment; Al sits down on the kitchen floor and stays there.
 When the police arrive Cheryl has a bag of ice over her eye and is telling the cops that Al hit her in the face.

-Instead of asking questions the police arrest Al on the spot without listening to his side of the story.
+Instead of asking any questions the police arrest Al on the spot for domestic violence without listening to his side of the story.
 Now Cheryl starts freaking out.
 She wanted to scare Al to teach him a lesson, not actually get him put in jail.
-He’s never ever hit her before, and she’s not scared of him, she’s just angry.
+He’s never ever hit her before, and she’s not afraid of him, she’s just angry.

-Unfortunately I’ve had quite a few cases like this, where a dispute been partners gets out of hand.
+Unfortunately we’ve had quite a few domestic violence cases like this, where a dispute between partners gets out of hand.
 The problem is that when emotions go haywire in the heat of the moment, coupled with a lot of anger, it’s a recipe for disaster - especially when the cops get called.

-In the case above Cheryl ended up hiring me to represent Al. She felt terrible for calling the cops and didn’t want him to end up with a criminal record.
+In the case above Cheryl ended up hiring Rossen Law Firm to represent Al against his domestic violence charges.
+She felt terrible for calling the cops and didn’t want him to end up with a criminal record.
 I managed to get the prosecutor to drop the case when Cheryl refused to testify against Al. But he still had to go through the awful process of being arrested and spending a few hours in jail.
 Plus his mug shot is still out there.

-That’s why it’s very important to only call the cops if you truly feel threatened by your partner.
-Retaliation or punishment might feel great in the moment, but it can quickly turn to guilt and expensive legal bills.
+That’s why it’s very important to only call the cops if you truly feel threatened by your partner or unsafe, etc. Calling the police as a form of retaliation or punishment might feel great in the moment, but it can quickly turn to guilt and expensive legal bills.